Andres930410/mapper/README.md

   return `${address}, ${city}, ${country}`
 });
 addressMapper.addMapper("addresses","addresses",addressMapper);
+// You can also do it this way:
 // mapper.addMapping("addresses", ({addresses}): AddressDto => {
 //   return (addresses ?? []).map(x => {
 //     return {